-Pony Dining at The Rocks gives you locally sourced produce, beautiful meat and seafood dishes which you can down with Australian wine or their signature cocktails.
+Pony Dining at The Rocks gives you locally sourced produce and beautiful meat and seafood dishes that you can down with Australian wine or their signature cocktails.
 Executive chef Neil Nolan’s passion for cooking is definitely translated in his dishes, where every meal is cooked to perfection.
 The brick walls and earthy tones set the scene as you enjoy small plates of delicious food.
 They even offer brunch, so that you can enjoy a fine-dining experience at any time.

 Address: Cnr Argyle Street and, Kendall Ln, The Rocks NSW 2000

 Phone: (02) 9252 7797

 12. Altitude Restaurant

 Located in the Shangri-La Hotel, this Circular Quay restaurant has arguably the best view of the city.
 ‘Dine in the sky’ is their motto and with a glass jewel private box you really will – it ‘floats’ 36 levels above the water, giving you views you’ve never seen before.
 Serving contemporary Australian cuisine, Altitude offers every meal from breakfast to dinner to high tea, paired with an excellent wine list.
 You can try their signature dishes, like the butter-poached WA marron with herbs with a sliced fennel salad or their pana cotta.
 If you are after one of the best restaurants in Circular Quay and aren’t opposed to a view, this recently two-hatted restaurant is for you.

 Phone: (02) 9250 6000